Using Research to Inform Theory and Practice:

 Beyond Consultants and Writers: Present Others in Graduate Writing Sessions

-Allison Kranek and María Carvajal Regidor, Writers Workshop Consultants and former and current Assistant Directors, respectively, are collecting and analyzing data to understand the roles that figures such as teachers, advisors, tutors, and peers (what they call present others) play in one-to-one sessions between graduate writing consultants and graduate writers.
+Allison Kranek and María Carvajal Regidor, former Writers Workshop Assistant Directors, are researching the roles that figures such as teachers, advisors, tutors, and peers (what they call “present others”) play in one-to-one sessions between graduate writing consultants and graduate writers.

 Undergraduate Research in WRIT 300: Issues in Tutoring Writing: